Ihor16/multi-runner/README.md

   mv ~/bin/rn ~/bin/<...your name...>
   ```

-* Now, for example, to repetitively run "counting" program, you can use
+* Now, for example, to repetitively run `counting` program, you can use

   ```
   <...your name...> counting